 GPDA chairman supports FIA jewellery ban

-Grand Prix Drivers Association chairman Alex Wurz has defended the FIA’s jewellery ban in F1, but admitting he might have adopted a “slightly different approach.”
+Formula 1 Grand Prix Drivers Association chairman Alex Wurz has defended the FIA jewellery ban, but admitted he might have adopted a “slightly different approach.”

-Following the exposure of a growing number of contentious grey areas in F1 regulations, the FIA has chosen a black-and-white approach to the laws.
+Following the exposure of a growing number of contentious grey areas in F1 regulations, the FIA has chosen a black-and-white approach to the regulations.

 The rule banning drivers from wearing certain forms of jewellery, as well as flammable undergarments, has been in effect since 2005, albeit it is only loosely enforced.
 The FIA has just recently tightened its grip, with fines levied during a recent Formula E event.